-Welcome to the Southwestern College Paramedic Program.
+Welcome to the Southwestern College Emergency Medical Technician (EMT) Program.
 We developed this site to help answer some frequently asked questions and provide resources for students, staff and the EMS community.
 Use the navigation links below,or the plus (+) sign above, to find the information you need.

-The goal of the Southwestern College Paramedic Program is “To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”
+The goal of the Southwestern College EMT Program is “To prepare competent entry-level EMTs in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”

 Upon satisfactory completion of the courses, the student is eligible for a Southwestern College Certificate of Completion and examination for California Certification.